11 Calisthenics Exercises For Beginners To Strengthen Muscles

 Image: Shutterstock

-Jumping jacks are one of the most common moves for burning calories and strengthening the body.
+Jumping jacks exercises help you burn calories and strengthen the body.
 They provide good cardio and are beneficial for the heart and lungs.
 This workout plan is one of the foundation exercises in calisthenics.

 Works On – Lats, shoulders, chest, calves, hamstrings, glutes, and core